 What are your competition targets for the 2020 season?

 My goal this year is to be competitive in both foil slalom and normal slalom and to achieve an overall top 10 finish in the combined “racing” discipline

 I have my family - my 3-year old son, 6-year old daughter, and lovely Spanish wife - so spare time is at home.
 I also like mountain biking, wave sailing and surfing so all in all life can be quite busy!

-I read somewhere that you once nearly windsurfed round Cape Horn, so have got to ask about that…
+I read somewhere that you once nearly windsurfed around Cape Horn, so have got to ask about that…

 Yes!
-Together with Tine Slabe and the camera crew from Redbull we did a big trip in South America.
-There is a documentary of the whole trip.
+Together with Tine Slabe and the camera crew from Redbull, we did a big trip in South America.
+There is a documentary about the whole trip.
 We got to sail in front of the Cape, and although the opportunity to complete the rounding was lost due to an incoming big storm, it was still an incredible journey.

 What is it you most love about windsurfing?

-I love to go windsurfing as it really resets the mind, you can go were you want on the water and it really lets you be free.
+I love to go windsurfing as it really resets the mind, you can go where you want on the water and it really lets you be free.

 Ben, I think many of us windsurfers can relate to that.
-Good luck for the new season.
+Good luck with the new season.
 We are all behind you.